Difference Between FPGA and Microcontroller and Microprocessor

 FPGAs can start system software development in parallel with hardware.
 They can enable the performance simulation very early in development.
 They also allow numerous system trials and design iterations before the final architecture.

-The behavior of FPGA is defined by the user in the form of hardware description language HDL or a schematic design.
-HDL is suited for large structures while schematic allows easier visualization of a design and its modules.
+The user, in the form of hardware description language HDL or a schematic design, defines the behavior of FPGA.
+HDL is suited for large structures, while schematic allows easier visualization of a design and its modules.

 The design of the FPGA is simulated on multiple stages in a design flow.
 FPGA can be used to solve any computable problem.
 They are faster for some applications reason being their parallel functioning nature.